This page is based on a contribution from Anthony Smith, with further information from Hedin Meitil and Hans Jacob Thomsen.

 The trump maker has the right to discard either one or two cards from hand face down and pick up cards from the table to replace them.
 If the trump maker discards one card he must choose one of the table cards without looking at it first.
 The opponents do not see the discards nor the cards picked up, and if the trump maker discards one card or no cards at all, the one or two unused table cards are not seen by anyone until after the play.
 In all cases the two cards on the table, whether exchanged or not, count for the trump maker at the end of the play.

 The score sheet has 3 columns, one for each player.
 If the soloist wins he subtracts points according to the 4-player rules.
 If he loses, the other two both subtract the appropriate number of point - for example if the soloist takes 50 cards points with hearts as trump the opponents score 4 each.

-In 2-player Sjavs 4 cards are dealt face-down on the table in front of each player.
-Then on top of each of each of these cards, another card is dealt face-up.
+In 2-player Sjavs a row of 4 cards is dealt face-down on the table in front of each player.
+Then 4 face up cards are dealt to each player, one face-up card on top of each of the face-down cards, so that each player has four 2-card piles with the top card face up.
 Finally the remaining cards are dealt, 8 to each player.
 The face-up cards count as cards in the player's hand, so in principle it is possible to bid as many as 12.